pkp/pkp-docs/contributing/index.md

 1. Create a folder for the [language of your document](http://www.lingoes.net/en/translator/langcode.htm) (eg: en_US, en_CA, fr_CA, fr_FR).
 2. Create a file called SUMMARY.md
     - SUMMARY.md is the file that determines the display of the table of contents for your document.
 The markdown list hierarchy determines the nesting of contents titles in your sidebar.
 Each chapter title is written as a link to either a single markdown file per chapter _or_ as a link to a specific heading within that markdown file.
         - a chapter link would look like: ``- [Statistics](statistics.md)``
         - a heading inside that chapter would look like: ``- [Definitions](./statistics.md#definitions)``
 3. Create a file called README.md which should be a language specific version of the text you had in ``index.md``.
 4. Create your chapters and write your links to those files in the ``SUMMARY.md`` file.
-	- Each full chapter of a multi-page document should be a singular markdown file.
+    - Each full chapter of a multi-page document should be a single markdown file.
 Subheadings within those chapters can be linked in ``SUMMARY.md`` to allow for links to specific sections.

-> A note on formatting: whereas your headers in single documents create the sidebar TOC, in multi-page docs this is handled by the ``SUMMARY.md`` file.
+> A note on formatting: whereas your headers in single documents create the sidebar TOC, in multi-page docs, this is handled by the ``SUMMARY.md`` file.
 As a result, you'll want each chapter title as an H1, with all subtitles running H2-H5.
 Since you can add to the TOC manually, you can include chapters there as you see fit.

 ### Images/Assets

-Adding images to your documentation helps users more easily locate some of the features you're writing about.
+Adding images to your documentation helps users more easily locate some of the features about which you are writing.
 Images should go in a folder named ``assets``.
 The type of document you're working on changes where you should put your images.

 1. Single-page documents:
     - Place the ``assets`` folder within your main document folder.
 For example: ``/contributing/assets/``
 2. Multi-page documents:
     - Place the ``assets`` folder within the language folder of the document you're working on.
 For example: ``/learning-ojs/en/assets/``

 #### Formatting Recommendations

-Images will automatically be restricted to 848 pixels in width on display.
+Images are restricted to 848 pixels in width on display.
 Where possible, try to limit your file size by keeping your images below that width.
-Format should follow these guidelines:
+The format should follow these guidelines:

 - for screenshots, use PNG format
 - for photographs, use JPEG format